freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

 2. By default, all pull requests should be against the freeCodeCamp main repo, `master` branch.

-    Make sure that your Base Fork is set to freeCodeCamp/freeCodeCamp when raising a Pull Request.
+    Make sure that your Base Fork is set to freeCodeCamp/freeCodeCamp when raising a pull request.

     ![Image - Comparing forks when making a pull request](/docs/images/github/comparing-forks-for-pull-request.png)